yanganto/near-staking-knd/docs/run-main-test-shard.md

 $ sudo install -o neard -g neard -D -m400 ~/.near-credentials/<mainnet|testnet>/node_key.json /var/lib/secrets/node_key.json
 ```

-You will now need to run `systemctl restart kneard` so that it picks up the keys.
+You will now need to run `systemctl restart kuutamod` so that it picks up the keys.
 If everything
 went well, you should be able to reach kneard's prometheus exporter url:

 ```